How Much Does An Under Deck Ceiling Cost?

 Your preferences for color and texture will also inform the ceiling finish you choose.
 Some homeowners prefer a beadboard look, while others desire a more smooth ceiling.

-What are the Benefits of an Underdeck Ceiling?
+What are the benefits of an underdeck ceiling?

 - It makes your backyard and home more attractive

-- Increases your home value, with more useable dry space
+- Increases your home value with more useable dry space

 - It eliminates the rafter space where wasps and spiders love to breed